PollyP/ICWtool/README.md

 - User display name.
 This is the display name of the original DNA test taker.
 - User GUID.
 This is the GUID (identification string) Ancestry.com uses to identify the test taker.
 - Results page number.
 The DNA Match page number this row's data was extracted from.
-- Match Name.
+- Match name.
 The display name of the original DNA test taker's match.
 - Match GUID.
 The GUID (identification string) Ancestry.com uses to identify the DNA test taker's match.
-- Match Centigrams.
+- Match centigrams.
 How much DNA the original DNA test taker and the match share.
-- ICW Name.
+- ICW name.
 The display name of the person who shares DNA with both the original test taker and the match.
 - ICW Guid.
 The GUID (identification string) Ancestry.com uses to identify the ICW person.
-- ICW Gender.
+- ICW gender.
 The gender of the ICW person.
-- ICW Centimorgans.
+- ICW centimorgans.
 The amount of centimorgans the original test taker and the ICW person share.
-- ICW Num Segments.
+- ICW num segments.
 The number of segments the original test taker and the ICW share.
-- ICW Starred.
+- ICW starred.
 A flag that indicates if the original test taker has starred the ICW person.
 - ICW note.
 Displays the note that the original test taker added to the ICW person, if it exists.

 Note that the ICW's person shared DNA data is *relative to the original test taker*.
 Ancestry doesn't give